GantGanz/soul-grinder/Readme.txt

 stats system : hp, attack, magic damage, mana pool, curse resistance (for trinket)

-trinket : monocles of (can see future attack), boots of icarus? (can glide/double jumb), (no miss), (revive with 50% hp), double jump/triple jump (check 09 10:50), crawling on wall
+trinket : monocles of (can see future attack), boots of icarus? (can glide/double jumb), (no miss), (revive with 50% hp), double jump/triple jump, crawling on wall

 stage : castle,
 	sky,